 During the secularization of Bavaria between 1802 and 1814, many monastic buildings were pulled down.
 Unfortunately, Rottenbuch Abbey met that same fate.
 There was once a noteworthy library here, but that too is gone.
 Today, only a few bits of the monastery remain and is now a parish church.
 The abbey itself no longer exists, per say as parts of it have also been sold off.
 You can however still visit the church.

+If you love frescoes and can appreciate a stunning church, then I would say a visit to Rottenbuch Abbey is a must!
 The inside of the church is decorated in elaborate pastel and gold rococo with frescoes that are an outstanding example of the work of Matthäus Günther.
 Outside of the church is a beautiful cemetery with brass headstones making for a picturesque resting place.
 To the right of the church, near the tourist shop is a small biergarten, making it the perfect location to stop for a beer and a beautiful church!

 Address: Klosterhof 42 82401 Rottenbuch